kubernetes/kubernetes/docs/devel/scheduler_algorithm.md

 ## Ranking the nodes

 The filtered nodes are considered suitable to host the Pod, and it is often that there are more than one nodes remaining.
-Kubernetes prioritizes the remaining nodes to to find the "best" one for the Pod.
+Kubernetes prioritizes the remaining nodes to find the "best" one for the Pod.
 The prioritization is performed by a set of priority functions.
 For each remaining node, a priority function gives a score which scales from 0-10 with 10 representing for "most preferred" and 0 for "least preferred".
 Each priority function is weighted by a positive number and the final score of each node is calculated by adding up all the weighted scores.
 For example, suppose there are two priority functions, `priorityFunc1` and `priorityFunc2` with weighting factors `weight1` and `weight2` respectively, the final score of some NodeA is:

     finalScoreNodeA = (weight1 * priorityFunc1) + (weight2 * priorityFunc2)